edne/pineal/README.md

 * global declarations:
   - audio sources creation with the PinealAudioDSL
 * a `draw()` function
-* a function for every layer of shape manipulation
+* containing a function for every layer of shape manipulation

 ### Global declarations